Detecting High-Potential SMEs with Heterogeneous Graph Neural Networks: Experiments

 \subsection{Experimental Setup}

-\textbf{Baselines.} We compare SME-HGT against two baselines: \begin{itemize} \item \textbf{MLP}: A 3-layer feedforward network operating on company node features only, ignoring all graph structure.
+\textbf{Baselines.} We compare SME-HGT against three baselines: \begin{itemize} \item \textbf{XGBoost}~\cite{chen2016xgboost}: A gradient-boosted tree ensemble operating on company node features only.
+This strong tabular baseline uses 500 estimators, max depth 6, and early stopping on validation loss.
+XGBoost represents the state of the art for tabular prediction and has been shown to outperform deep learning on medium-sized structured datasets~\cite{grinsztajn2022tree}. \item \textbf{MLP}: A 3-layer feedforward network operating on company node features only, ignoring all graph structure.
 Each layer applies Linear $\to$ ReLU $\to$ BatchNorm $\to$ Dropout with hidden dimension 128.
 This baseline isolates the contribution of graph structure by using identical features. \item \textbf{R-GCN}~\cite{schlichtkrull2018modeling}: A relational graph convolutional network using SAGEConv~\cite{hamilton2017inductive} layers converted to heterogeneous form via per-type input projections.
 It uses 2 message-passing layers with residual connections and LayerNorm, followed by the same classification head. \end{itemize}

-All models share the same hidden dimension (128), dropout rate (0.2), and training hyperparameters.
-Model sizes are: SME-HGT 729,863 parameters; R-GCN 340,674; MLP 18,178.
-All results are averaged over 5 random seeds $\{42, 123, 456, 789, 1024\}$.
+All neural models share the same hidden dimension (128), dropout rate (0.2), and training hyperparameters.
+Model sizes: SME-HGT 729,863 parameters; R-GCN 340,674; MLP 18,178; XGBoost is non-parametric.
+Results are averaged over 10 seeds.

-\textbf{Metrics.} We report Area Under the Precision-Recall Curve (AUPRC) as the primary metric, following recommendations for evaluation under moderate class imbalance~\cite{davis2006relationship}.
-We additionally report AUROC, F1 score at the optimal threshold, Precision@$K$ for $K \in \{100, 500, 1000\}$, and Lift@$K$ defined as Precision@$K$ divided by the base positive rate.
+\textbf{Metrics.} We report AUPRC (Area Under the Precision-Recall Curve) as the primary metric~\cite{davis2006relationship}.
+We additionally report AUROC, F1 at the optimal threshold, Precision@$K$ for $K \in \{100, 500, 1000\}$, and Lift@$K$.